Force over Distance: Chapter 16

 “Tamara,” Rush said insistently.

 Young helped the scientist sit.
 “Egeo ire,” Rush said, trying to get a foot on the ground.
-Greer grabbed his ankle and repositioned it before the man could get any momentum going.
+Greer grabbed his ankle and repositioned it before the man got any momentum going.

 “Sit for a minute, doc,” Greer said.